jayfiveshin/jayfiveshin.github.io/_posts/2013-09-16-inspiration.md

 feeling well, it's pretty much the only thing you ever want.
 You just want to be healthy again.

+If I could fit additional hundred years to my life, I would not be able to do something better than someone who is currently the world's best.
+The point of bettering myself at something is not so that I can become the best, it's because it would better my situation.
+When it comes to programming and web development, I need to rid of this idea that if I don't become the best there is, there is no point to it.
+It isn't true.

 I'm twenty-five years old.
 Who am I supposed to be at this point in my life?
 What were some of my goals when I was twenty years old?
 What about when I was fifteeen?
 What will be my goal when I'm thirty years old?
 What about